 An ultrasound is the most common and cheapest way to screen for PKD.
 It can show cysts on your kidneys before you have symptoms.
 During this test, a technician places a device called a transducer on the skin over your kidneys.
 The transducer releases sound waves that bounce off of your kidneys.
 A computer then converts those sound waves into a picture of your kidneys.

 Computed tomography (CT) and magnetic resonance imaging (MRI) scans are other imaging tests that can detect cysts.
-They're more accurate than ultrasound, but sometimes they use contrast dye, which could harm your kidneys.

 Genetic tests are another way to find out if you have this disease, but they are expensive.
 There are two kinds of gene tests for PKD.
 Both involve a blood test: